 Disclaimer: Please note, we do not publish sponsored posts.
 However, our posts do contain affiliate links, where we may be compensated for any purchases you make.
 This does not affect the price you pay.
 Thanks for supporting our site! 🙂

 While the sleep monitoring is assuredly accurate and reliable, it’s frankly not sophisticated enough to warrant a purchase as a sleep tracker alone.
-The sophistication of the activity tracker, heart rate monitor and call notification capability make it an attractive purchase for buyers looking for an all-round tracker.
+However, the sophistication of the activity tracker, heart rate monitor and call notification capability make it an attractive purchase for buyers looking for an all-round fantastic tracker.

 - Product Dimensions: 8.2 x 0.8. x 0.4 inches

 - Item Weight: 0.8 ounces (ships at 5.6 ounces)

 - Colors: Black, Blue, Pink, Plum and Tangerine

 The major benefits of the Fitbit Charge HR Wristband relate to its activity tracking capabilities.